RxNN: A Framework for Evaluating Deep Neural Networks on Resistive Crossbars

-In this section, we present a software framework Rx-Caffe that enables training and evaluation of large-scale DNNs on resistive crossbar systems.
-Rx-Caffe is a functional simulator obtained by modifying a popular deep learning framework, i.e., Caffe~\cite{caffe}, to enable mimicking of the vector-matrix multiplications realized on resistive crossbars.
-Caffe models the convolutional and fully-connected layers of DNNs as vector-matrix and matrix-matrix multiplications.
-Rx-Caffe takes the description of a crossbar based architecture as input, maps the DNN onto this system, and subsequently simulates the vector-matrix multiplications using the FCM model described in the previous section.
-Rx-Caffe's primary objective is to evaluate the application-level accuracy of DNNs, however, it is also capable of generating execution traces to enable energy estimations.
+where, In this section, we present the overall RxNN framework that enables evaluation of large-scale DNNs on resistive crossbar systems.
+RxNN is a functional simulator obtained by modifying the Caffe~\cite{caffe} deep learning framework to mimic non-ideal vector-matrix multiplications realized on resistive crossbars.
+Caffe models the convolution and fully-connected layers of DNNs as matrix-matrix and vector-matrix multiplications.
+RxNN maps these matrix-matrix and vector-matrix multiplications to a resistive crossbar system and evaluates application-level accuracy of DNN inference operations.
+It takes the trained DNN network and weights, resistive crossbar system description and crossbar parameters as inputs, and evaluates the DNN inference operation using FCM models.
+RxNN's primary objective is to evaluate the application-level accuracy of DNNs, however, it is also capable of generating execution traces to enable performance and energy estimation.
+RxNN can also be used for model-in-the-loop re-training to improve DNN inference accuracy in the presence of non-idealities.

-Figure~\ref{fig:fcm-caffe} depicts the Rx-Caffe flow that is composed of 5 major steps.
-Step \circled{1} maps the neural network to the specified target architecture.
-In Step \circled{2}, the weights from the trained Caffe model are read and virtually programmed into the crossbar arrays in the specified architecture to generate the $G_{ideal}$ matrices.
-Subsequently, in Step \circled{3}, each $G_{ideal}$ matrix is transformed into the corresponding $G_{non-ideal}$ matrix, which is incorporated into Caffe's original weight data structure (Step \circled{4}).
-Note that Rx-Caffe transparently utilizes Caffe's underlying data structures and optimized BLAS libraries, which is key to its performance and scalability.
-We note that the Steps \circled{1}-\circled{4} are performed only once for a given DNN and architecture template.
-In Step \circled{5}, the DNN is evaluated for the given inputs using the $G_{non-ideal}$ matrices.
+Figure~\ref{fig:fcm-caffe} depicts the RxNN flow that consists of 3 steps.
+In step \circled{1}, RxNN maps the neural network to the specified target architecture.
+The weights are read from the trained Caffe model and virtually programmed into the crossbar array instances.
+Subsequently, the conductance matrices (G) corresponding to each resistive crossbar instance are generated, which are then transformed into the non-ideal conductance matrices ($G_{non-ideal}$) by abstracting crossbar non-idealities.
+Next, in step \circled{2}, the $G_{non-ideal}$ matrices associated with each DNN layer are incorporated back into the Caffe's original weight data structure.
+RxNN transparently utilizes Caffe's underlying data structures and optimized BLAS libraries, which is key to its performance and scalability.
+We note that steps \circled{1}-\circled{2} are performed only once for a given DNN and crossbar-based architecture.
+Thereafter, in step \circled{3}, RxNN evaluates the DNN for the given set of test inputs using embedded $G_{non-ideal}$ matrices and peripheral (ADC and DAC) models.
 During network evaluation, the DAC/ADC models are invoked as pre- and post-processing steps on the inputs/outputs of each convolutional and fully-connected layer.